 What Can I Do to Prevent Garbage Disposal Clogs?

-If you’re experiencing issues with your garbage disposal, or kitchen sink drain issues in general, give Nick’s Plumbing and Sewer Services a call.
+If you’re experiencing issues with your garbage disposal, or kitchen sink drain issues in general, give Nick’s Plumbing and Air Conditioning a call.
 We’ve been installing Houston’s garbage disposals and clearing their kitchen drains since 1979.
-Ask us about our free estimates and second opinions.
+Ask us about our cost evaluations and second opinions.